yevgenis-shapiro/kubernetes-ai-foundation-model/README.md

 #### Key Components:
    - **Kubernetes**: A powerful container orchestration platform that automates the deployment, scaling, and management of containerized applications, ensuring high availability and efficient resource utilization.
-   - **Intel Gaudi Base Operator**: A specialized operator that manages the lifecycle of Habana AI resources within the Kubernetes cluster, enabling efficient utilization of Intel® Gaudi® hardware for AI workloads.
+   - **Gaudi Base Operator**: A specialized operator that manages the lifecycle of Habana AI resources within the Kubernetes cluster, enabling efficient utilization of Intel® Gaudi® hardware for AI workloads.
 (Applicable only to Gaudi based deployments)
    - **Ingress NGINX Controller**: A high-performance reverse proxy and load balancer for traffic, responsible for routing incoming requests to the appropriate services within the Kubernetes cluster, ensuring seamless access to deployed AI models.
    - **Keycloak**: An open-source identity and access management solution that provides robust authentication and authorization capabilities, ensuring secure access to AI services and resources within the cluster.
    - **APISIX**: A cloud-native API gateway, handling API traffic and providing advanced features caching, and authentication, enabling efficient and secure access to deployed AI models.